 The City of Lake Forest received a RHNA allocation of 3,236 units for the 2021-2029 RHNA period.
-After credits for constructed units (755461) and approved/entitled units (753976) are taken into consideration, the City of Lake Forest has a remaining 2021-2029 RHNA of 1,8476 units, including 848 extremely/very low-income, 445447 low-income, and 553552 moderate-income units.
+After credits for constructed units (755461) and approved/entitled units (753976) are taken into consideration, the City of Lake Forest has a remaining 2021-2029 RHNA of 1,8476 units, including 848 extremely/very low-income, 445 447 low-income, and 553 552 moderate-income units.

-While the City adopted its new General Plan in 2040 which establishes new mixed-use focus areas which designate sufficient sites to accommodate the City's remaining RHNA, the City has not yet adopted new zoning standards to implement the land use designations.
+While the City adopted its new General Plan in 20202040 which establishes new mixed-use focus areas which designate sufficient sites to accommodate the City's remaining RHNA, the City has not yet adopted new zoning standards to implement the land use designations.
 Without the zoning in place, the City finds that it currently has a shortfall of sites to accommodate its remaining RHNA and must commit to a program to rezone sufficient sites to accommodate its RHNA for all income levels.
 The City is committed to rezoning all necessary parcels to create consistency with the General Plan Land Use Map, and is specifically committed, through this program, to complete the rezoning for all sites identified in Appendix A (Site Inventory) in accordance with the acreages, densities, and unit capacities identified therein.
-Additionally, the City will complete the rezoning pursuant to Government Code section 65583.2, subdivisions (h) and (i).
+The new Zoning Map will be made available online and in person in accordance with transparency requirements.
+Sites will be rezoned consistent with Government Code Section 65583, subdivision (c)(1) and 65583.2 subdivisions (h) and (i).
+The rezone will accommodate 100 percent of the shortfall during the planning period and will include the following components.